 REGULATIONS APPLY TO ALL SUBDIVISIONS AND RESUBDIVISIONS

-These Regulations shall apply to all subdivision or resubdivision of land within Morris, Connecticut.
+These Regulations shall apply to all subdivision or re-subdivision of land within Morris, Connecticut.

 COMPLIANCE WITH OTHER REGULATIONS REQUIRED

 Unless modified by the Commission, all subdivisions and all improvements shall be planned, designed, and constructed in accordance with the requirements of these Regulations, the Zoning Regulations, and other applicable ordinances, regulations, and standards.